mattiasegly/docker-ddclient/README.md

 # rpi-ddclient
-Docker Container for Loopia DynDNS Updates.<BR>
+Docker container for Loopia DynDNS updates.<BR>
 Multi-arch build using balena's Raspberry Pi image and docker's official Debian image.

 Creates a config to set and update the IP address for your Loopia domain.<BR>